openaps/docs/README.md

 This documenation is organized into a series of phases that progressively build upon the openaps development tools towards a working OpenAPS system.
 The phases are as follows:

 * [Phase 0: General Setup](docs/Overview/initial-setup.md)<br>
-Record baseline data; acquire and configure hardware, install software, and become familiar with the openaps environment
+Record baseline data, acquire and configure hardware, install software, and become familiar with the openaps environment

 * [Phase 1: Logging, Cleaning, and Analyzing Your Data](docs/Overview/data-collection.md)<br>
 Create tools for logging and analyzing pump and CGM data

 * [Phase 2: Build a Manual System](docs/Overview/manual-system.md)<br>
-Use the logged data with oref0 tools to suggest insulin dose adjustments, review and refine algorithms, test different scenarios for safety; prepare for creating a loop and implementing retry logic
+Use the logged data with oref0 tools to suggest insulin dose adjustments, review and refine algorithms, test different scenarios for safety, prepare for creating a loop and implementing retry logic

 * [Phase 3: Automate Your System](docs/Overview/automate-system.md)<br>
 Apply the recommendations automatically and in real time by creating a schedule and continuing to validate and assess outputs